Graduate Admission FAQs

 Who reviews my application?

 • On the departmental application, you will indicate the faculty members with whom you would like to work.
 These faculty members will conduct the initial review of your application.
-From there, if a faculty member is interested in your application, he/she must obtain the consent of three other faculty members and the department's director of graduate training before your name can be forwarded to the KU Graduate School with our recommendation to accept.
+From there, if a faculty member is interested in your application, they must obtain the consent of three other faculty members and the department's director of graduate training before your name can be forwarded to the KU Graduate School with our recommendation to accept.

 What happens after I submit my application?